RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/politics/comments/1nqoaw8/triggered_trump_melts_down_at_mention_of_dem_star/ng8try8/

 The Russian IRA invaded Reddit and other media systems since Q2 2013, and people humor-washed hate, amusement-washed hate.
 Despite all the lessons of history that show...
 We ALL need to be [asserting and repeating The 1954 Equation.](../Martin_Luther_King_Jr_quotes0.md) ... people cheer on team-sports of out-group hate.
-Even October 7, 2023 Mosque hates Synsagogue wasn't enough of a reminder for Reddit socity that Malala's book wasn't making fron-page every week like is needed.
+Even October 7, 2023 Mosque hates Synagogue wasn't enough of a reminder for Reddit society that Malala's book wasn't making front-page every week like is needed.
 What makes front page? fiction entertainment and kitten images.
 There is no sense of need to rescue our own minds from our own teaching of hate.
 Subreddit hates Subreddit.
 Fox News HDTV network hates public library media.
-Media vs. media hate is staring Reddit in the face and Americans can't even learn from Septembe 11, 2001 that hate is bad and the crisis needs to be addressed not ignored.
+Media vs. media hate is staring Reddit in the face and Americans can't even learn from September 11, 2001 that hate is bad and the crisis needs to be addressed not ignored.
 Worse, not fed more hate with high-speed Reddit and Twitter and Bluesky machines.

 https://old.reddit.com/r/politics/comments/1nqoaw8/triggered_trump_melts_down_at_mention_of_dem_star/ngairrd/

 I can not understand why people act like nations like USA doing a civil war and coup is so easy to describe.
-As if it is a baking rescipe for cookies.
+As if it is a baking recipe for cookies.
 Here are the ingredients, this is how it works.
 As if there have been 7,000 such situations happening to the United States of America and Germany and you can so easily lay out that it only works this one and only one way.
 I don't think Germany 1933 had Apple iPhone and Apple iPad everywhere like USA does in September 2025.
 People on Reddit can't even NAME the "Internet Research Agency" and "Cambridge Analytica" or "Edward Bernays' and cling to some idea that the worst that humanity can ever come up with is a pattern Italy and Germany in the 1930's.

 https://old.reddit.com/r/politics/comments/1nqoaw8/triggered_trump_melts_down_at_mention_of_dem_star/ng8d3b7/

 People who are attracted to hate and mocking message.
-Every group calling evey other group idiots and morons.
+Every group calling every other group idiots and morons.
 A Trump Truth Social faith.

 https://old.reddit.com/r/politics/comments/1nqoaw8/triggered_trump_melts_down_at_mention_of_dem_star/ngaj54f/

 People enjoy clowns.
 Late night comedy shows.
 Reality TV. low-effort clowning insulting comments.
 Donald Trump is doing a great and masterful performance of Tony Clifton.
-Reddit audience can not resist compusive insutling and mocking how Tony Clifton bragging he is a great entertainer is wrong!
+Reddit audience can not resist compulsive insulting and mocking how Tony Clifton bragging he is a great entertainer is wrong!

 https://old.reddit.com/r/politics/comments/1nqoaw8/triggered_trump_melts_down_at_mention_of_dem_star/ng9187x/